News and New Items2022-02-08: Long-time trail historian Dr Robert A. Selig has been honored with a significant French award

 Three Tours at Your Fingertips: The app takes users on three distinct tours:

 This is the Archive Website for the W3R®-US

-In January of 2018 the URL w3r-us.org was transferred to a completely re-designed website.
-A grant from the National Park Service (NPS) paid for the design of the new website.
+The redesign was funded by a grant from the National Park Service (NPS).
 A grant from the Florence Gould Foundation is providing for increasing the amount of material on that URL.
-The new site has extensive interactive maps, well-documented historical narratives written by NPS-designated trail historian, Dr. Robert A. Selig, and links to many informative historic sites to visit along the trail.
+The new site has extensive interactive maps, well-documented historical narratives written by NPS-designated trail historian, Dr. Robert A. Selig, and links to many informative historic sites to visit along the trail